CalCloudSolutions/CalCloudSolutions/README.md

     👯 I’m looking to collaborate with any like minded folk 🤔 I’m looking to spend more time growing my own personal repo.. at some point..
     💬 Ask me about Azure/IaC/DevOps/CyberSecurity
-    📫 How to reach me: Twitter @cal-pretorius
-    ⚡ Fun fact 1: I am a huge fan of motorsport such as F1, MotoGP and Supercross/Motocross ⚡ Fun fact 2: I am South African but I have immigrated to the sunny shores of the Cayman Islands
+    📫 How to reach me: Twitter @cal-pretorius or via my website: calcloudsolutions.com ⚡ Fun fact 1: I am a huge fan of motorsport such as F1, MotoGP and Supercross/Motocross ⚡ Fun fact 2: I am South African but I have immigrated to the sunny shores of the Cayman Islands